 How To Use A Fishing Float

-There are a few different methods of using a fishing float but the principal is the same with each – to suspend your bait off the bottom.
+There are a few different methods of using a fishing float but the principle is the same with each – to suspend your bait off the bottom.

 In addition, some bobbers have rattles to make noise.

 Fishing floats are a great tool to visually see a strike.
-Some floats allow you to fish quite deep while others only as deep as a few feet.
-Either way, you will be able to visually see your baits location while fishing.
+Some floats allow you to fish quite deep while others are only as deep as a few feet.
+Either way, you will be able to visually see your bait’s location while fishing.

 1. Start by deciding what bait you will be using.

 2. Depending on the bait, select an appropriate hook and attach it to the end of your line.

 3. Select an appropriately sized fishing bobber.
 Bobber sizes vary, try to use the smallest bobber possible that will still keep your rig at the surface.
 Heavier baits require bigger bobbers.